andycroll/andycroll.com/_posts/2023/2023-07-17-beware-of-raw-erb.md

 If you see `<%==` or `<% raw` in your ERB, consider it a bad smell.
 You should carefully evaluate the context, the source of the data, and the potential security risks before deciding to bypass HTML escaping.
 In general, don't.

-If you look inside [ActiveSupport::SafeBuffer](https://api.rubyonrails.org/classes/ActiveSupport/SafeBuffer.html) you’ll see methods like `html_safe?` which are the methods Rails uses to manage the safety of user input that you're displaying in the browser.
+If you look inside [ActiveSupport::SafeBuffer](https://api.rubyonrails.org/classes/ActiveSupport/SafeBuffer.html), you’ll see methods like `html_safe?`, which are the methods Rails uses to manage the safety of user input that you're displaying in the browser.

 As the [docs for `html_safe`](http://api.rubyonrails.org/classes/String.html#method-i-html_safe) say “It should never be called on user input”.
 You should let Rails do what it is good at.